Creating global opportunities for Korean capital

 Director, Property, Wingate

-Managing Partner, ShoreVest Partners
+Managing Partner and Founder, ShoreVest Partners

 Chairman and Chief Executive Officer, Alcentra

 Team Leader, Hanwha Asset Management Company

 Expert In Alternative Lending and Private Debt, Supervisory Board Member, Mizuho Europe